roman-milk/roman-milk.github.io/fucked-a-slut-watched-two-others.md

+===

- ****** Fucked a Slut, Watched Two Others ****** byNonStopFunGuy© My cock, pressed against my body with Lucy's nude ass sitting over me, wanted to get inside some cunt.
+My cock, pressed against my body with Lucy's nude ass sitting over me, wanted to get inside some cunt.
 Time to fuck, I thought to myself.

  I pushed Lucy off of me, and grabbed the laptop.
 Carrying it quickly to the hotel room's bed, I plopped it near the bottom edge of the bed and sat myself in front of it, leaning against the headboard like the girls were doing with Amanda's headboard.
 Naked and horny, Lucy obligingly followed me, crawling onto the bed at my side.
 I had the wireless keyboard on one thigh as I made sure the webcam was able to show the two girls the sight of my rigid, married dick and fat balls, with naked Lucy sitting hip to hip next to me.
 I told Amanda in the IM, "I'll let you see my cock go inside Lucy's cunt -- BUT only IF you girls put your fingers inside the OTHER girl's pussy!"